- School Treats for Birthdays: Fun Activities

 - Healthy School Treats for Birthdays: It Happens in Real Life Already

 “My husband thinks food and treats are going to get some child killed someday,” says the wife of a school principal.

 He thinks that lawsuits over birthday cupcakes are too big of a risk and cites liability as the most important reason to ban classroom celebration food in schools:

-I’ve been appalled at the amount of sugar kids eat at school during celebrations for years, and I’ve tried multiple times to propose a policy at our school that would ban food like the wise principal above.
+I’ve been appalled at the amount of sugar kids eat at school during school birthday treats for years, and I’ve tried multiple times to propose a policy at our school that would ban food like the wise principal above.
 We need birthday ideas for the classroom without food.